ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

        width="700"><br>
 </p>

-- **Event Logs Source**: I was provided [`index=botsv1`](https://github.com/splunk/botsv1), which contained all event data necessary for the analysis.
-The results showed different sourcetypes, which represent various log formats such as network, web, or host data.
-This helped me confirm that the dataset was properly loaded and gave me a clear view of the log sources I would be analyzing throughout the lab.
+- **Event Logs Source**: The dataset for this lab was indexed under [`index=botsv1`](https://github.com/splunk/botsv1), which contained all event data necessary for the analysis.
+The results showed multiple sourcetypes representing various log formats (network, web, and host data).
+This confirmed that the dataset was properly loaded and gave me a clear view of the log sources I would be analyzing throughout the lab.

 #### Independent Checks
 I performed some independent, explaratory checks outside the lab instructions to validate connectivity and practice recon techniques.
-- **Target:**  `10.201.17.82` (deployed via TryHackMe lab UI)
+- **Target:**  `10.201.17.82` (deployed in an isolated virtual lab environment)
 - **Context:**  I deployed the target machine using the TryHackMe interface and used the provided AttackBox (attacker VM) to perform reconnaissance and basic connection tests.

 #### Practical Checklist I Used